PEOPLE: Errol Douglas on his East End childhood, favourite hair era and unusual sources of inspiration

-For a boy born and raised in London’s East End, Errol Douglas explains that ‘hairdresser’ certainly wasn’t the most straightforward career choice: “it was quite a challenging place to grow up – if you even mentioned the word ‘hair’ or ‘fashion’ you’d get beaten up”.
+For a boy born and raised in London’s East End, Errol Douglas explains that ‘hairdresser’ certainly wasn’t the most straightforward career choice.
+“It was quite a challenging place to grow up,” he explains, “if you even mentioned the word ‘hair’ or ‘fashion’ you’d get beaten up”.

-Over the course of his career, Douglas has worked with many celebrity clients, including Brad Pitt, Lenny Kravitz and Diana Ross, and his work has been featured in publications including Vogue, Tatler and Harper’s Bazaar.
+Over the course of his career, he has worked with celebrity clients including Brad Pitt, Lenny Kravitz and Diana Ross, and his work has been featured in publications including Vogue, Tatler and Harpers.
 Two-time winner of Afro Hairdresser of the Year, in 2008 he was awarded an MBE for education and services to the hairdressing industry.

-We caught up with him to talk inspirations, influences and the most challenging aspects of his profession.
+We caught up with him to talk about his inspirations, influences and the most challenging aspects of his profession.

 What inspires you?
-I recently saw some carvings at The Metropolitan Museum of Art in New York which were incredible, the fibres and shapes, and that really inspired me.
+I recently saw some carvings at New York’s Metropolitan Museum of Art which were incredible, the fibres and shapes, and that really inspired me.
 I love to create from one starting point, one reference.
-Before you know it, one idea often leads to twenty.
+One idea often leads to twenty.